If you or your team has ever shied away from boldly sharing Jesus with your guests and your women in attendance, this post is for you.

 Perhaps you can relate…

-The first year of our newly formed MOPS group we shared Jesus through “lifestyle evangelism”.
+The first year of our newly formed Moms Group we shared Jesus through “lifestyle evangelism”.
 Our team’s plan was that we would SHOW these women Jesus through our actions.

-Our prayers at MOPS were non-threatening and we avoided most topics or conversations that might make a non-believer uncomfortable.
+Our prayers at our Moms Group were non-threatening and we avoided most topics or conversations that might make a non-believer uncomfortable.
 And we rarely cracked open the Bible.

 We wanted to love them, but not offend them.